xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/README.md

 We include the simulation results because it took a very long time to run, we prepare it for you to check the answers directly.

-For more technical problems, please contact the author of the package Xiangyu Zhang at zhan6004@umn.edu.
+For more technical problems, please contact the author of the paper Xiangyu Zhang at zhan6004@umn.edu.

+## References

+Zhang, X., Algeri, S., Karovska, M., Kashyap, V. (2022+) The Nature of the Low-Energy Emission from Symbiotic Star RT Cru.